 Businesses play an important role in the growth of an economy.
-The growth of theeconomy becomes meaningful only when it translates to the welfare of the society.
-Towardsthis end business establishments have to align their objectives in such a way that theyalso contribute to the development of the society with special concern for uplifting themarginalized sections of the society.
-The Corporate Social Responsibility initiatives ofthe Bank are designed to ensure that the Bank adds social environmental and economicvalue in all its activities to make a positive sustainable impact on both society andbusiness.
-In this direction your Bank has been responding well over the years throughvarious social initiatives and has identified some core areas of intervention likehealthcare education/ livelihood enhancement empowering women/ socially and economicallydisadvantaged environmental sustainability/ green initiatives protection ofheritage/culture promotion of sports rural development etc. aimed at improving theoverall development of the society.
-Further to minimize the urban rural divide your Bankhas been strengthening its rural orientation through initiatives aimed at imparting financialliteracy and extending banking services to the people in rural unbanked areasin a fair and transparent manner at an affordable cost.
+The growth of theeconomy becomes meaningful only when the economic output generated contributes to theoverall welfare of the society.
+Towards this end business establishments have to embedsustainability into the core of their business operations to create shared value forbusiness and society.
+The Corporate Social Responsibility initiatives of the Bank aredesigned to make a positive impact on a wide range of areas of social life likehealthcare education/ livelihood enhancement empowering women/ socially and economicallydisadvantaged environmental sustainability/ green initiatives protection of heritage/culture promotion of sports rural development etc. aimed at promoting the overalldevelopment of the society.
+Further to minimize the urban - rural divide your Bank hasbeen strengthening its rural orientation through initiatives aimed at imparting financialliteracy and extending banking services to the people in rural unbanked areas in a fairand transparent manner at an affordable cost.

 Your Bank has put in place an effective and robust internal control apparatuscommensurate with its size geographical spread and complexity of operations.
 At the apexlevel guidance and direction on the control aspects is vested with the Audit Committee ofthe Board of Directors which takes an overall view on the internal control aspects andformulates all the related policy guidelines.
 The Bank has put in place an independentCompliance Department in charge of the entire compliance functions of the Bank.

-To appraise the effectiveness of management at different levels in accomplishing theassigned tasks towards achieving the overall corporate objectives Management Audit isalso introduced by your Bank for Departments at Head Office & Regional Offices.
+To apprise the effectiveness of management at different levels in accomplishing theassigned tasks towards achieving the overall corporate objectives Management Audit isalso introduced by your Bank for Departments at Head Office and Regional Offices.

-Considering the need for having a strong collection mechanism and to contain slippagesof borrowal accounts into NPAs and improve asset quality the Credit Monitoring Departmentat Head Office and Credit Monitoring teams at Regional Offices ensures adherence of postsanction compliance requirements and follow up of advance through effective controland communication mechanisms.
+Considering the need for having a strong collection mechanism and to contain slippagesof borrowal accounts into NPAs and improve asset quality the Credit Monitoring Departmentat Head Office and Credit Monitoring Teams at Regional Offices ensure adherence ofpost-sanction compliance requirements and follow-up of advance through effective controland communication mechanisms.

 RISK BASED SUPERVISION (RBS)